 BUY IT HERE

 It’s also clinically tested and dermatologist tested and features a non-allergenic and non-irritant formula.
-Plus, you’ll be glad to know there’s no fragrance or parabens, and it isn’t petroleum based either.
+Plus, you’ll be glad to know After Inked Tattoo Moisturizer is an unscented lotion free of parabens, and it isn’t petroleum based either.
 One look at the ingredients table and you’ll spot a few interesting things like Jojoba, Grape Seed, and Orange oils in the mix.
 There’s also beeswax and shea butter.

 2. Aveeno Baby Daily Moisture Lotion